tlambert03/napari-omero/README.md

 napari.run()
 ```

-### as a napari plugin
+### as a napari reader contribution

-This package provides a napari reader plugin that accepts OMERO resources as
+This package provides a napari reader contribution that accepts OMERO resources as
 "proxy strings" (e.g. `omero://Image:<ID>`) or as [OMERO webclient
 URLS](https://help.openmicroscopy.org/urls-to-data.html).